Wooster-CS320-UIDesign/woomaps/README.md

-# woomaps
+# WooMaps
-Welcome to the College of Wooster.
-Hope you had a great experience in the college.
-In case you are not familiar with our campus layout, we introduce you the WooMaps app.
-Using this application, you will be able to look around all our buildings.
-Also, it will help you identify which are the dining buildings, which are the libraries, and which are the academic buildings.
-To support foreign language speaker, we have other language options available.
+WooMaps was created to help students and guests at the College of Wooster navigate what can sometimes be a confusing campus.
+WooMaps allows users to explore academic buildings, libraries, and dining halls on campus.
+There is a navigation option to help find your way from place to place on campus.
+Other features include additional information on buildings, photos to help guide the way, and language options.

-To download our application:
+You can find more details about WooMaps at [our website](https://wooster-cs320-uidesign.github.io/woomaps/#/).

-1. Go to our website https://github.com/Wooster-CS320-UIDesign/woomaps.
+### Installation
-2. Download the code to your computer.
+To install and run WooMaps:
-3. Open the main.py file.
+1. Clone this repository or download and extract the code
-4. Run the code.
+2. Using Python 3, run main.py